joshamilton/Hamilton_acI_2017/manuscript/figureCaptions.md

 &nbsp;

-## Figure 4 (figures/fig4-seeds/Figure4.pdf)
+## Figure 3 (figures/fig4-seeds/Figure4.pdf)

 &nbsp;

 Seed compounds of members of the acI lineage. __(A)__ Auxotrophies and nutrient sources, not including peptides and glycosides. __(B)__ Peptides and glycosides.
 These compounds represent those inferred from genome annotations, rather than the seed compounds themselves.
-In panel (B), the intensity of the color indicates the average log2 RPKM of the encoding gene cluster.
+In panel (B), the intensity of the color indicates the log2 RPKM of the encoding gene cluster.
 For compounds acted upon by multiple gene clusters, the percentile of the most highly-expressed cluster was chosen.

 &nbsp;

-## Figure 5 (figures/fig5-transporters/Figure5.pdf)
+## Figure 4 (figures/fig5-transporters/Figure5.pdf)

 &nbsp;

 Transporters that are actively expressed by members of the acI lineage, as inferred from consensus annotations of genes associated with transport reactions present in metabolic network reconstructions.
-The intensity of the color indicates the average log2 RPKM of the encoding gene cluster.
+The intensity of the color indicates the log2 RPKM of the encoding gene cluster.
 For multi-subunit transporters, the RPKM of the substrate-binding subunit was chosen.
+For some transporters, consensus annotations have been replaced with broad metabolite classes.
+Such metabolite classes are indicated with superscripts, and the original annotations are as follows: 1 - spermidine, putrescine; 2 - maltose ; 3 - xylose; 4 - ribose; 5 - uracil; 6 - cytosine / purine / uracil / thiamine / allantoin; 7 - xanthine / uracil / thiamine / ascorbate.

 &nbsp;